Explicit coverings of families of elliptic surfaces by squares of curves

 {\bf Acknowledgements:} C. Ingalls was partially supported by an NSERC Discovery Grant.
 A. Logan thanks the Tutte Institute for Mathematics and Computation for its support of his external research.
 A. Logan and O. Patashnick thank the Institut Henri Poincar\'e and the organizers of the Reinventing Rational Points program for their support and hospitality during their spring 2019 stay.
-We thank Frank Calegari for interesting discussions and an anonymous referee for a very helpful comment vis-\`a-vis the Hodge conjecture.
+We thank the referee for a detailed and helpful report, Frank Calegari and Cec\'\i lia Salgado for interesting discussions, and a preliminary reviewer for a very helpful comment vis-\`a-vis the Hodge conjecture.